Magiclogon/qrcode-style-editor/README.md

 # qrcode-style-editor
 A GUI application made with PyQt5 to customize qrcodes based on the [qrcode](https://pypi.org/project/qrcode/) python library.
+It's also able de read qrcodes from images.

 It can be used to create Qrcodes, customize them and save them while getting a preview of it before saving it.
 As said before, it uses the [qrcode](https://pypi.org/project/qrcode/) python library to create and customize to Qrcodes.